 - We bring plenty of water purification tablets and you can keep a few on you to purify your own bottle any time.

 The eco-camps have flush toilets.

-On the expedition when camping on the riverside, we’ll explain a couple of options for pooping comfortably in the jungle.
-We supply the toilet paper—with the great coffee and healthy diet, you’ll enjoy it!
+On the expedition when camping on the riverside, we’ll explain a couple of options for pooping comfortably in the jungle and we provide all the necessary gear and supplies.